-Power, Envy, Shame, and Emptyness: The Dark Side of Narcissism at Work
+Power, Envy, Shame, and Emptiness: The Dark Side of Narcissism at Work

 Workplace bullying is a persistent and damaging phenomenon, often perpetrated by individuals with Narcissistic Personality Disorder (NPD) or pronounced narcissistic traits (Stiefenhofer et al., 2025; Yıldırım & Yıldırım, 2022).
-These individuals leverage power and control to manipulate others, motivated by envy and a deep-seated sense of inner emptiness and shame.
-Understanding the psychological roots and behavioral patterns of those with narcissism is essential for addressing the antagonistic dynamics that damage employee and organizational health.
+These individuals leverage power, control, and manipulation for personal gain.
+Beneath their behaviors lie unconscious motivations rooted in envy, inner emptiness, and shame.
+A deeper psychological understanding of narcissistic structures and behavioral patterns is therefore crucial for addressing the dynamics that damage employee and organizational health.

 The Link Between Narcissism and Workplace Bullying Perpetration